fernet/spec/Spec.md

 ### Version

 This field denotes which version of the format is being used by the token.
-Currently there is only one version defined, with the value 128 (0x80).
+For example, the first version uses the value 128 (0x80) and the second version uses the value 129 (0x81).

 ### Timestamp